 Exploring the Right Triangle: A Deep Dive into FGH

 Understanding right triangles is fundamental to geometry and trigonometry.
-This comprehensive guide will explore the properties of a right-angled triangle, specifically focusing on a triangle labeled FGH, where angle H is the right angle (90°).
-We'll delve into its key features, theorems, and applications, providing a solid foundation for anyone looking to master this essential geometric shape.
+This thorough look will explore the properties of a right-angled triangle, specifically focusing on a triangle labeled FGH, where angle H is the right angle (90°).
+We'll walk through its key features, theorems, and applications, providing a solid foundation for anyone looking to master this essential geometric shape.

 Introduction to Right Triangles